powerbuoy/sleek/documentation.md

 </section>
 ```

 Sleek contains templates and modules for all of WordPress' page types but more often than not you're going to want to override them.
-If that's the case, simply copy the file from `sleek/modules/posts.php` (for example) to `my-theme/modules/posts.php` and it'll be used instead.
+If that's the case, simply copy the file from `sleek/modules/*.php` to `my-theme/modules/*.php` and it'll be used instead.

 ## PHP libraries/functions